isaac-sim/IsaacLab/README.md

 Please refer our [documentation page](https://isaac-orbit.github.io/orbit) to learn more about the installation steps, features and tutorials.

+## 🎉 Announcement (22.12.2023)

+We're excited to announce the merging of our latest development branch into the main branch!
+This update introduces several improvements and fixes to enhance the modularity and user-friendliness of the framework.
+We have added several new environments, especially for legged locomotion, and are in the process of adding new environments.

+Feel free to explore the latest changes and updates.
+We appreciate your ongoing support and contributions!

 ## Contributing to Orbit

 We wholeheartedly welcome contributions from the community to make this framework mature and useful for everyone.
 These may happen in